jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (4) The powers of the Appeal Authority shall not be affected by any vacancy in its membership.

 ### 12D Special Appeal Authorities
-(1) In addition to the Appeal Authority established by section 12A of this Act, there may from time to time be established in accordance with this section one or more Special Authorities each of which shall be known as a Special Social Security Appeal Authority.
+(1) In addition to the Appeal Authority established by section 12A, there may from time to time be established in accordance with this section one or more Special Authorities each of which shall be known as a Special Social Security Appeal Authority.
 (2) Every Special Social Security Appeal Authority shall consist of 3 persons appointed by the Governor-General on the recommendation of the Minister given after consultation with the Minister of Justice, and those members shall hold office during the pleasure of the Governor-General.
 (3) One of the members shall be appointed as Chairman of the Authority.
 (4) Any member of a Special Social Security Appeal Authority may from time to time be reappointed, or may at any time resign his office by written notice to the Minister.